The Great Talking Penis Cartoon Scandal of 2007

 Neil: “Shut up, Penis!”

-Therapist: “Who are you talking to, Neil?”
+Therapist: “Who ARE you talking to, Neil?”

 Popeye Attacked by Anti-Spinach Mob